starry9t/TopicLabel/README.md

 # TopicLabeling
-A python script to generate topic label from documents.
+A python3 script to generate topic label from documents.

 ## Requirements